opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/3_deploy-opendesk-on-cce.md

     host: "turn.example.com"
     port: "5349"
 ```

-::::caution TURN server is required for restricted networks
+::::caution A TURN server is required for restricted networks
 If you do not have a TURN server, video calls may fail for users on restricted or enterprise networks (e.g. with strict firewalls or NAT).
 ::::

-### Connection Parameters
+### Configuring Database Connections

-This file reads passwords from environment variables.
-Verify the `host` values match the Kubernetes Service names created in Step 5 (`postgresql` and `mariadb`):
+This file sources the passwords from environment variables.
+Ensure that the host values correspond to the Kubernetes Service names created in previous steps (`postgresql` and `mariadb`).

 ```yaml title="helmfile/environments/prod/databases.yaml.gotmpl"
 databases: